 In the settings section you'll also find the "Skin"-tab.
-A skin is like master page for the newsletter and can contain headers, standard footer and so on.
+A skin contains the overall layout of the newsletter and might include headers, standard footer and so on.
 The skin and the message content will be merged by the rendering engine.

 There are a couple of tags that you can use in your skins/messages to make is a little more dynamic.

 [content] - This is the placeholder for the content from the Newsletter.
 This is the only tag that's mandatory in all skins.

 [name] - Will be replaced with the subscribers name.